 1. Building Perception

 LeCun pioneered the idea behind building on the convolutional neural network.
 Building Perception’s neural networks are trained to comprehend a wide array of data including voices, videos and photos better.

 2. FB Learner Flow

-Labeled as AI’s backbone.
+Labelled as AI’s backbone.
 This platform has the potential to reuse algorithms in various products, scale to operate thousands of concurrent custom experiments and administer them easily.

 What’s more, FB Learner Flow also offers functionality including automatic generation of user interface experiences.
-The platform is utilized by over 25 percent of Facebook’s engineering team.
+The platform is utilized by over 25 per cent of Facebook’s engineering team.